Gabriella439/post-rfc/sotu.md

 **Rating:** Immature

-This boils down to Haskell's ability to compile to Javascript.  `ghcjs` is the front-runner, but for a while setting up `ghcjs` was non-trivial.
+This boils down to Haskell's ability to compile to JavaScript.  `ghcjs` is the front-runner, but for a while setting up `ghcjs` was non-trivial.
 Now that the `stack` build tool supports `ghcjs` you can very easily set up a new `ghcjs` project by following these instructions: